vub-hpc/cesm-config/README.md

-# CESM/CIME Configuration Tools
+# CESM Configuration Tools

-CESM/CIME is used directly from its source code.
-Researches will clone a release or development version of CESM, grab additional sources for CIME in external repos and use that ensemble to create, build and run simulations (*aka* cases).
-Therefore, providing static releases of this software in our HPC clusters is of limited interest.
-This repo contains all files and tools developed by [VUB-HPC](https://hpc.vub.be/) to make the source code of CESM work in our clusters and ease the setup for our users.
+CESM is used directly from its source code.
+Researches will clone a release or development version of CESM, grab additional sources from other external repositories (*e.g.* CIME) and use that ensemble to create, build and run simulations (*aka* cases).
+Since cases are created from the source code of CESM, there is little interest in distributing CESM for our users.
+This repo contains all files and tools developed by [VUB-HPC](https://hpc.vub.be/) to make the source code of CESM work in our clusters and ease the workflow of running case for our users.

-The versions of CESM and CIME are not tied between them.
-On the side of CESM the situation is clear as there are [release versions available](https://github.com/ESCOMP/CESM/releases).
-Users will usually download one of the stable release.
-However, on the side of CIME, it is more complicated.
-The common procedure is to download CIME using the script `checkout_externals` from CESM, which downloads the most recent version of CIME compatible with the current version of CESM.
-In practice, this means that the version of CIME depends on the date and time that it was downloaded and hence, the user might not be aware of what version of CIME is actually using.
+Researchers will usually download one of the [stable release of CESM](https://github.com/ESCOMP/CESM/releases) and then download CIME and any external packages with the script `checkout_externals`.
+The resulting collection of packages is predictable and the versions of all external packages is defined in the file `Externals.cfg` from CESM.

 ## User documentation